Best outdoor projectors Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor projectors that you can buy in 2021.

 The best outdoor projectors are for all year round.
 In fact, the winter months mean you can enjoy al fresco movie nights all the earlier, any time, anywhere!
 Whether it's a summer balmy evening or a heap of cosy blankets, there's no better way to turn your garden, rooftop or patio into a home cinema than these devices below.
 Grab a deckchair as we rundown the best outdoor projectors 2021...

 The smallest and most portable projectors feature built-in batteries, making them a complete all-in-one solution.
 But beware: extreme portability can come at the expense of top-notch picture quality.

 Built-in speakers come in handy, but quality won't be the best.
-And projector with an 3.5mm audio output or Bluetooth will give you option to connect to a portable wireless speaker, which should give the sound a major boost.
+And a projector with an 3.5mm audio output or Bluetooth will give you the option to connect to a portable wireless speaker, which should give the sound a major boost.

 You should save a chunk of your budget for a portable projector screen.
 In theory you can project video onto a white sheet or white wall, but picture quality will be compromised.
 Check out our handy guide on how to choose a projector screen for more on that.

 Ok, you're primed and ready to buy.
 Here's a comprehensive list of the best outdoor projectors we've tested, including HD and 4K options...

 It's a shade pricey for an entry-level device but, make no mistake, this is the king of affordable 4K projectors.
 It’s easy to set up and install, and produces a picture that’s reminiscent of what you'll get at the cinema.

 You'll get a great image right out of the box without needing to be any kind of expert at tinkering with the settings.
 All the preset modes are very well judged and it gives an excellent level of black depth and dark detail for a projector at this price.
 Colours are balanced and motion is naturally smooth.